Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance

-Figure \ref{fig: case1 price of DOP and UOC Barrier options} presents the prices of DOP and UOC options computed using the model parameters calibrated in Case 1 over a range of barrier levels.
-The results consistently demonstrate that the pricing curves generated by the Wasserstein-1 distance calibrated parameters (red) are nearly indistinguishable from the benchmark (black) across all maturities and barrier levels.
-This verifies the exceptional accuracy and robustness of our calibration method in pricing path-dependent exotic options.
+Figure \ref{fig: barrier_options_analysis_set_0_uoc} and \ref{fig: barrier_options_analysis_set_0_dop} present the prices of UOC and DOP options computed over a range of barrier levels using the model parameters calibrated in Case 0, respectively.
+In each figure, the black curve represents the benchmark price obtained from the ground-truth parameters, the shaded band shows its 95\% confidence interval.
+For UOC, the pricing curves generated by Wasserstein-calibrated parameters (red) are nearly indistinguishable from the benchmark across all maturities and barrier levels, and in most cases remain within the benchmark confidence bands.
+By contrast, the MSE-based calibration (blue) exhibits systematic upward deviations, especially for shorter maturities, and many prices fall outside the 95\% confidence interval.
+For DOP contracts, the difference between the two methods is smaller, but the Wasserstein-based calibration still tracks the benchmark more accurately and consistently remains within the confidence bands.

-In contrast, prices derived from the MSE-calibrated parameters (blue) exhibit significant and systematic biases.
-This is particularly pronounced for UOC options, where the MSE model consistently overvalues the contracts.
-This systematic mispricing is directly attributable to an inaccurate representation of the underlying distribution's tails.
-As visualized in the log-density plots of $S_T$ in Figure \ref{fig: case1 log density}, the MSE model underestimates the probability mass in the right tail.
-Consequently, it underestimates the likelihood of the asset price reaching the UOC barrier, leading to an overvaluation of the option by assigning a too low probability to the knock-out event.
+Moreover, Table \ref{tab: barrier_options_analysis_summary} summarizes the barrier option pricing errors for the two calibration methods across four parameter sets.
+We report the mean absolute error (MAE), root mean squared error (RMSE), mean absolute percentage error (MAPE), and the fraction of barrier contracts for which the price implied by the calibrated model lies outside the 95\% confidence interval of the corresponding benchmark (Significant 95\%).
+Overall, Wasserstein-based calibration performs better than MSE in most cases.
+The improvement is particularly pronounced for UOC contracts, where W1-Direct consistently delivers smaller errors in Cases 0, 1, and 3, together with a much lower proportion of contracts exhibiting statistically significant deviations from the true benchmark.
+For DOP contracts, the difference between the two methods is generally smaller, but Wasserstein-based calibration remains more robust and typically achieves smaller errors.
+Even though Case 2 is comparatively mixed, this table indicates that Wasserstein-based calibration better preserves the tail information relevant for barrier options.